What does 'plumb' mean? What is a 'router'!?

-Decorative moulding found mainly in period style buildings.
+Decorative molding found mainly in period style buildings.
 Runs around the room around a metre off the floor.

 A right angle joint where the fingers are shaped like a doves tail.
 Can be cut by hand or with a dovetail jig and router.
 Used commonly on furniture and drawers for example.